simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2.md

 ## Lab 2 - QuickStart - OpenAI

+TODO: DO NOT SET KEY IN APPLICATIONS.YML DUE TO COMMIT RISK.

 - In this exercise you will create a simple Spring Boot application which can make calls to OpenAI.
 You will need to establish credentials with OpenAI first, so let's take care of that now.

 **Part 1 - Signup Process for OpenAI**